 Dr. Kirsten Laurin-Kovitz is Associate Laboratory Director for Nuclear Technologies and National Security at Argonne National Laboratory.
-She leads an organization that supports a secure and resilient society by advancing nuclear energy and delivering innovative, objective science- and engineering-based solutions to inform decision making.
+She leads an organization that supports a secure, sustainable, and resilient society by advancing nuclear energy and delivering innovative, objective science- and engineering-based solutions to inform decision making.
 The Nuclear Technologies and National Security Directorate leverages Argonne’s longstanding, world-leading expertise in nuclear energy, coupled with its unique, first-in-class capabilities in nonproliferation and infrastructure science, to tackle energy and security challenges.
 In particular, the directorate focuses on enduring and emerging challenges in nuclear reactors and fuel cycles; nonproliferation; infrastructure risk and resilience analysis; intelligence and vulnerability analysis; and emergency and disaster preparedness.

 Previously, Dr. Laurin-Kovitz was the Director of the Strategic Security Sciences Division.
 In this role, she led more than 100 scientists and engineers who worked to prevent, detect, and mitigate chemical, biological, radiological, nuclear, and cybersecurity threats through analytical assessments, applied research, technology development, and global engagement to promote peaceful uses of critical materials and technologies.